-As COVID-19 affects every country around the world, your prayers and generous support enable Catholic Relief Services to respond to the impact and risks in the most vulnerable communities.
-The pandemic is making it even more difficult for families at risk of hunger and malnutrition to access food, good nutrition and basic necessities.
-During this pivotal moment, innovative approaches prevent the spread of COVID-19 and ensure families and communities still receive the support they need to survive and thrive.
+Your prayers and generous support enable Catholic Relief Services to respond to the impact and risks of COVID-19 in the most vulnerable communities.
+During this critical time, innovative approaches prevent the spread of COVID-19 and ensure families and communities continue to receive the support they need to survive and thrive.

-The combined impacts of desert locust swarms and rising COVID-19 cases pose a considerable threat to communities’ access to food across East Africa.
-In much of South Sudan, hunger and lack of food have already been major concerns, particularly in remote and vulnerable communities.
+The combined impacts of COVID-19 and desert locust swarms pose a considerable threat to communities’ access to food across East Africa.
+In much of South Sudan, hunger and lack of food were major concerns prior to the pandemic, particularly in remote, hard-to-reach areas.
 CRS, in partnership with the U.S. Agency for International Development’s Food for Peace and the World Food Program, has been working to improve food security and help communities build up resilience to shocks such as drought, flooding and conflict-driven crises.

 “Catholic Relief Services is adapting its programming to ensure we prevent the spread and reduce the risk of COVID-19 transmission,” says John O’Brien, the CRS country representative in South Sudan.
 “We’ve adjusted our distribution activities to safeguard staff and participants.”

-New safety measures include increased hand-washing, risk communication and physical distancing.
-Extra food distributed to individual households helps families and communities cope while travel and public gatherings are suspended.
+CRS implements safety measures—including increased hand-washing, risk communication and physical distancing—at food distribution events.
+We also provide extra food to individual households to help families and communities cope while travel and public gatherings are suspended.

-In the Philippines, CRS is supporting people with disabilities and workers in the informal economy as the community quarantine continues to affect their livelihoods and access to food.
+CRS is also supporting people with disabilities and workers in the informal economy as the community quarantine continues to affect their livelihoods and access to food.

 CRS helped a residential facility for people with disabilities secure a one-month supply of food and other necessities that the residents themselves selected during remote consultations.
 Supplies include fresh vegetables and fruit, rice, eggs, canned goods, soap, toothpaste, bleach and other items.

-Working with Caritas in the Philippines, CRS has also provided cash grants to 150 informal workers so they can buy food and other supplies.
+Working with Caritas in the Philippines, CRS provided cash grants to people who have been unable to work due to COVID-19 so they can buy food and other supplies.

 “I used to earn seven dollars a day, but since the lockdown I have been relying on my siblings’ help to feed my three children,” says Pablito Velasquez, a motorcycle taxi driver who received a cash grant.
 “With this money, I will be able to buy rice and food supplies for my family.”

-We are living in a pivotal moment.
-As the spread of COVID-19 exacerbates the plight of our sisters and brothers who experience hunger and malnutrition around the world, we must lead the way as prophetic advocates to achieve a world without hunger.
+As the spread of COVID-19 exacerbates the plight of our sisters and brothers who experience hunger and malnutrition around the world, we must lead the way to achieve a world without hunger.